Precious-Okpala/Guided-Project-with-Power-BI/README.md

 # Guided-Project-with-Power BI
 ## Overview
 This repository contains documentation for analyzing a hotel-booking dataset using Power BI.
-The dataset imcludes information about customer types, customer arrival dates, customer location, meal types, booking types and data collected from the period of the year 2018 to 2020.
+The dataset imcludes information about customer types, customer arrival dates, customer location, meal types, booking types and data collected from the period of year 2018 to 2020.
 ## Files
 - [Data dictionary.md](https://docs.google.com/spreadsheets/d/e/2PACX-1vQb2LVAx9HPDzoa2rQkvm9zAGQs2OoslU6JnntTGq9rXcWixs_10aZiwXdKJ81W0lsXU8J_zLNdc_E3/pubhtml?gid=1868586274&single=true): Documentation describing the structure and contents of each table in the dataset.
 - **README.md**: This file provides an overview of the repository and instructions for accessing and sharing the guided project with Power BI.